Deb Patterson

 Deb Patterson (born August 30, 1957) is currently the director of player personnel and program analytics for the Washington State women's basketball team.
 Patterson is the former women's basketball program head coach at Kansas State.
 She was relieved of her coaching duties on March 9, 2014.
 She is the school's all-time winningest head coach record, with 350 wins.

-A native of Rockford, Ill., Patterson graduated from Rockford West High School then attended Rockford College, where she was a member of the Rockford College Hall of Fame after playing field hockey from 1975–79.
+A native of Rockford, Illinois, Patterson graduated from Rockford West High School then attended Rockford College, where she was a member of the Rockford College Hall of Fame after playing field hockey from 1975 to 1979.
 Although she never played basketball in college, she later went on to coach basketball.

 Collegiate coaching career

 Patterson served as an assistant coach at Vanderbilt, and Southern Illinois.

 Patterson was hired as the head coach at Kansas State prior to the 1996–97 basketball season.
 In the 2002 season, her team went 29–5, establishing school records for wins and winning percentage.
 At one point Kansas State was ranked 2nd in the nation, which was the highest ranking in school history.

 The 2004 team went 24–8 including 12–4 in the conference, and finished ranked 16th in the nation in the AP poll.
 In the 2005 season, Patterson led the Wildcats to a WNIT championship win.
 The team's 24–10 team marked the fifth consecutive 20 win season under coach Patterson.

 In 2008, Patterson led the Wildcats to a Big 12 Conference regular-season championship, after finishing in last place in 2007.
 Her worst to first accomplishment earned her the Big 12 coach of the year award.
 The Wildcats went on to lose their first game in the 2008 Big 12 women's basketball tournament against Iowa State, 66–65 in Overtime.

 The ten largest crowds in school history for Kansas State women's basketball all occurred during her tenure.